corda/corda-docs-portal/content/en/platform/corda/4.13/community/codestyle.md

 When writing code, imagine that you have an intelligent colleague looking over your shoulder asking you questions as you go.
 Think about what they might ask, and then put your answers in the code.

-Don’t be afraid of redundancy, many people will start reading your code in the middle with little or no idea of what it’s about (e.g. due to a bug or a need to introduce a new feature).
-It’s OK to repeat basic facts or descriptions in different places if that increases the chance developers will see something important.
+Do not be afraid of redundancy, many people will start reading your code in the middle with little or no idea of what it is about (for example, due to a bug or a need to introduce a new feature).
+It is OK to repeat basic facts or descriptions in different places if that increases the chance developers will see something important.

 API docs: all public methods, constants and classes **must** have doc comments in either JavaDoc or KDoc.
 API docs should: